 Parting Words Regret: The last thing she said to her father before he took off for a business trip instead of spending time with her was her yelling that she hated him.

-Rose-Haired Girl: Her energetic, playful attitude and pink hair matching is quite possibly not a coincidence at all: As much as she loves anime culture and considering the otherwise natural-ish hair colors, it could be dyed.
+Rose-Haired Sweetie: Her energetic, playful attitude and pink hair matching is quite possibly not a coincidence at all: As much as she loves anime culture and considering the otherwise natural-ish hair colors, it could be dyed.

 Amane is a teenaged girl who works at Mr. Braun's shop.
 She likes to ride her bicycle and gets along very well with his daughter Nae.
 She's very physically fit and a friendly person, but her rather strange vocabulary can be difficult to deal with.
 She has an instant antipathy towards Kurisu, but is still the eighth and final member to join the lab.

 Action Girl: She's very physically fit and calls herself a warrior, which Okabe refines to Working Warrior.
 When Moeka attacks on the 13th, Suzuha is the only reason they make it out okay when she charges in and attacks the SERN operatives all by herself.